Skip to content

 • Never includes duplicate rules in the policy, regardless of the number of the duplicate logs you give it

-The Module Can Create 3 Types of Rules for Files:
+The App Can Create 3 Types of Rules for Files:

 • If a file is unsigned then a hash rule will be created for it.